pypi/warehouse/docs/ui-principles.rst

-UI Principles
+UI principles
 =============

 The Warehouse UI aims to be clean, clear and easy to use.
 Changes and additions to the UI should follow these four principles:

-1. Be Consistent
+1. Be consistent
 ----------------

 Creating **consistent** interfaces is more aesthetically pleasing, improves